amirhirx/react-todo-app/README.md

 ## Features:

 - Add ➕, edit ✏️, and delete 🗑️ tasks easily
-- Smart modals 💬 for task input and editing
+- Modals 💬 for task input and editing
 - State management with Context API 🔄 for seamless updates
 - Persisted theme 🌗 and task lists 🗂️ for consistent user experience